-Josefina Multi-Ventures Corporation (the "Petitioner"), one of the stockholders of GSMI, filed a petition against SMC, SMFB and GSMI, docketed as SEC Case No. 05-18-468 (the "Petition"), questioning the share swap transaction between SMFB and SMC relative, among others to, the transfer of SMC's common shares in GSMI in exchange of SMFB's common shares.
+Josefina Multi-Ventures Corporation (the "Petitioner"), one of the stockholders of GSMI, filed a petition against SMC, SMFB and GSMI, docketed as SEC Case No. 05-18-468 (the "Petition"), questioning the share swap transaction between SMFB and SMC relative to, among others, the transfer of SMC's common shares in GSMI in exchange of SMFB's common shares.